PLEIN AIR OIL PAINTING CLASSES

-Accomplished impressionist painter, Patrick Michael Reeves, invites you to share in his vast knowledge and love of plein air painting with his new monthly classes offered in the Lake Highlands area of Dallas.
+Accomplished impressionist painter, Patrick Michael Reeves, invites you to share in his vast knowledge and love of plein air painting with his monthly classes.
+Painting locations are in Dallas and the surrounding area.
 Patrick will begin each class with a short demonstration and discussion of key principles such as composition and color theory.
 Then pick up your own brushes and gain first hand experience painting in the open air with plenty of individual training in this small group setting.

 Coffee/bottled water and breakfast snack provided.